Dasharo/docs/docs/variants/qemu_q35/recovery.md

 # Recovery

-The recovery process of Dasharo OVMF firmware on QEMU Q35 does not need any special actions.
+The recovery process of Dasharo (UEFI) firmware on QEMU Q35 does not need any special actions.
 QEMU Q35 is an emulated platform, not real hardware, so it doesn't brick itself.